 The Command[®] THC selection is used to enable the Command THC serial Link.
 For more information on this feature, please refer to the Command[®] THC section of this guide.
+Shown in Type P mode only.

-SERCOS Machine
+SERCOS

 The SERCOS interface requires configuration to establish communications for motion and I/O.